fangsitang/personal_projects/README.md

 I'm a big fan of investing and trading.
 I began my journey in 2018, but things really kicked off in 2023!

-Here's a snapshot of my positions so far :
+Here's a snapshot of my positions so far, as of December 2024 👇

 | Asset   | Book Value     | Market Value  | P&L  |
 | :---:  |  :---: |  :---: | :---: |